fcambus/gwcheck/README.md

 	.gnu.warning.tmpnam:
 		tmpnam() possibly used unsafely; consider using mkstemp()

+Check the `examples` directory for gwcheck output on several other C libraries.

 ## License

 gwcheck is released under the BSD 2-Clause license.
 See `LICENSE` file for details.

 ## Author